Edgar-Donk/frothy-brew/docs/yiq_colour_picker/related_colours.rst

 while value starts at black and finishes with our colour mix.

 However try with brown and it is a different story.
 With a hash value of
-#7f3f3f, hue sits at 0 and both saturation and value are 50.
-The scale cursor
+#7f3f3f, hue sits at 0 and both saturation and value are both 50.
+Are
-for S and V sit at #7f4040 and #7c3e3e, the S gradient starts at #7f7e7e and finishes at #7f0000, whilst the V gradient starts at #000000 and finishes at
-#fe7e7e.
-Do related colours associated with S and V apply to a value of 50
-or 100?
+related colours found by changing saturation or value, or both?
 With YIQ there is no such ambiguity.
+Keeping I and Q constant (equivalent to hue constant in HSV) change the luma and the related colours do not change.

 Resizing
 --------